PrakashNexTurn/kiroween/HACKATHON_SUBMISSION.md

 5. ⚡ Execute a task and watch AI work
 6. 📊 Show real-time logs streaming
 7. 🎯 Resize panels to customize workspace
+8. 🦇 Open VS Code with Halloween extension
+9. 👻 Show spooky themes, icons, and effects

-**Key Message**: *"Start on mobile, finish on desktop - the ghost follows you!"*
+**Key Message**: *"Start on mobile, finish on desktop - the ghost follows you everywhere!"*

 ### Act 3: The Kicker (1 min)
-1. 🎯 Highlight: No installation needed
+1. 🎯 Highlight: No installation needed (web)
+2. 🦇 Highlight: Optional desktop extension for power users
-2. 🚫 Highlight: No API required
+3. 🚫 Highlight: No API required
-3. 📱 Highlight: Works on any device
+4. 📱 Highlight: Works on any device
-4. 🌍 Highlight: Accessible to everyone
+5. 🌍 Highlight: Accessible to everyone
-5. 🎃 Closing: "The future of development is haunted!"
+6. 🎃 Closing: "The future of development is haunted!"

-**Key Message**: *"Why install an IDE when the IDE can haunt you instead?"*
+**Key Message**: *"Why install an IDE when the IDE can haunt you instead?
+And if you do install, make it spooky!"*

 ---